 Our ENT department is fully equipped with modern and up-to-date instruments like:

 Pediatric airway management: Pediatric airway surgery is a challenging field.
 In our centre, many pediatric airway procedures are done for conditions such as laryngomalacia, tracheomalacia, subglottic stenosis, tracheal stenosis, tongue base lesions in which children present with severe breathing and feeding issues and poor growth.
-Procedures are done for nasal anomalies like nasal piriform sinus stenosis, choanal atresiaand severe septal deviation.
+Procedures are done for nasal anomalies like nasal pyriform sinus stenosis, choanal atresiaand severe septal deviation.

 Skull Base Surgery: Skull base surgery is done to remove both benign and cancerous growths and abnormalities on the underside of the brain.
 It is difficult area to see and reach and therefore is performed by minimally invasive endoscopic procedures in which instruments are inserted through the natural openings in the skull – the nose or the mouth by making small openings below the eyebrows when performed through the nose, morbidity of the procedures and hospital stay is significantly reduced.
-In our institute we perform these surgeries for pituitary tumors and to repair CSF leaks.
+In our institute we perform these surgeries for pituitary tumours and to repair CSF leaks.

 Obstructive Sleep Apnea (OSA): Sleep apnea is common disorder in which a person has one or more pauses in breathing while sleeping.
 As a result, the quality of sleep is poor which makes them tired during the day.
 Our centre is excellent in the management of snoring and sleep apnea.
 Patients are thoroughly evaluated using sleep studies, diagnostic endoscopies and drug induced sleep endoscopy.
 Based on the findings in sleep endoscopy, the surgical procedure suitable for the patient is decided.
 Usually it involves multi-level surgeries such as nasal surgery, palatal surgeries and tongue based procedures.
 Some patients may also require bony surgeries such as maxilla-mandibular advancement, genioplasty, etc.